Lynching in America: Outside the South

 Tulsa Massacre, Oklahoma

-In 1912, Walter Johnson, an innocent black man from Bluefield, West Virginia, was accused of raping a white girl.
+In 1912, Robert Johnson, an innocent Black man from Bluefield, West Virginia, was accused of raping a white girl.
 While he was being held in nearby Princeton, authorities determined that Mr. Johnson had committed no crime and was not guilty of the sexual assault.